 "We're not hurting anyone..."

-Let's take an example.
+Let's take a more modern example.
 At a serious Bible study group in October 2017, the subject of holidays came up.
 Of course, I just had to mention that all our "Christian" holidays are adopted from pagan worship, with all the trappings.
 My wife mentioned that Jesus was likely not even born in December, but in fall to coincide with the Feast of Tabernacles, or spring (Nisan 1) to coincide with the birth of the sacrificial lambs, so we are making up a holiday for ourselves outside the will of God.
 The study leader was offended by this, and suggested we look at it in a different way.
 He was aware that Jesus was not born in the middle of winter, and said to count back from the fall month (we used September, but in 2017 the Feast is October 4-11) for the 9 months of pregnancy - voila! - you are in December!
 He said that this is really celebrating the "Tabernacling" of Jesus on the earth!
 "See?", he implied, "We are celebrating God's holiday!"

 "We're doing what God wants, just not what He said for us to do."